Djoni0204/calculator/README.md

 Tkinter should already be included with your python installation, but if you encounter any issues try installing it manually

 #### For macOS
-Tkinter is included in most python installation, if you need it tyoe the command
+Tkinter is included in most python installation, if you need it type the command
 ```bash
 brew install python-tk
 ```